Marcel Duchamp

 1968

 Duchamp dies on October 2nd after a laughing fit in Neuilly-sur-Seine.
-His friends find out that he has worked secretly for his last 20 years on "Étant donnés: 1.
+His friends find out that he has worked secretly for the last 20 years on Étant donnés: 1.
 The waterfall, 2.
-The illuminating gas" – a heavy wooden door which offers through two small holes a glimpse of a mixed media installation, showing the lower part of a naked female body in a landscape.
+The illuminating gas – a heavy wooden door which offers through two small holes a glimpse of a mixed media installation, showing the lower part of a naked female body in a landscape.

 2008-09